confluentinc/demo-scene/cluster-linking-disaster-recovery/README.md

 Output is similar to `Link name: 'main-to-disaster-cl', link ID: 'CdDrHuV5Q5Sqyq0TCXnLsw', remote cluster ID: 'nBu7YnBiRsmDR_WilKe6Og', local cluster ID: '1wnpnQRORZ-C2tdxEStVtA', remote cluster available: 'true'`

 ### Verifying consumer group offset is migrated

+Note this propagation can take some time to be available due to the async behavior of Cluster Linking.
+In this demo, it should only take a few seconds.

 ```shell
 docker-compose exec disasterKafka kafka-consumer-groups --bootstrap-server disasterKafka:29092 --group test-group --describe